JUNO Sensitivity on Proton Decay $p\to \bar\nu K^+$ Searches: Analysis

 Similar to the Michel electron, the neutron capture is another potential selection criterion.
-Here we assume that the delayed neutron capture signal can be fully identified by requiring the visible energy $1.9 \,{\rm MeV} \leq E_n \leq 2.5$ MeV and the correlated time difference 1 $ \,{\rm \mu s} \leq \Delta T_{n} \leq 2.5$ ms. In this way, $89.5\%$ of the neutrons produced by \AN events can be distinguished.
+Here we assume that the delayed neutron capture signal can be fully identified by requiring the visible energy $1.9 \,{\rm MeV} \leq E_n \leq 2.5$~MeV and the correlated time difference 1 $ \,{\rm \mu s} \leq \Delta T_{n} \leq 2.5$~ms. In this way, $89.5\%$ of the neutrons produced by \AN events can be distinguished.
 In Fig. \ref{fig:Neutron}, the identified neutron distributions of \PD signals and backgrounds after the basic selections are shown.
-It can be found that the proton decay events have a smaller $N_n$ on average than the \AN events.
-So we take the selection cut $N_n \leq 3$ to suppress the background.
+The proton decay events have a smaller $N_n$ on average than the \AN events.
+So we use the selection cut $N_n \leq 3$ to suppress the background.
 As shown in Fig. \ref{fig:Neutron}, the distance $\Delta L_{n}$, which is defined similarly to $\Delta L_{M}$, can also be a powerful tool to reduce the backgrounds.
 Thus, a cut of $\Delta L_{n} \leq 70$ cm is required.
-Note that these criteria about $N_n$ and $\Delta L_{n}$ can reduce a class of important background, namely events with a high energy neutron in the final states of the primary \AN interaction.
-Such a high energy neutron has a small probability not to lose its energy within 10 ns until it interacts with LS to give a second pulse.
+Note that these criteria about $N_n$ and $\Delta L_{n}$ can reduce an important class of background, namely events with a high energy neutron in the final state of the primary \AN interaction.
+Such a high energy neutron has a small probability not to lose its energy within 10~ns until it interacts with LS to give a second pulse.
 If the final states include $\mu^\pm$ or $\pi^+$, this background event will mimic the three fold coincidence of \PD.
-Since the high energy neutron usually produce more neutrons and larger $\Delta L_{n}$, we choose the following cuts: \begin{description} \item[(Cut-5)] tagged neutron number $ N_n \leq 3$ for $N_M=1$, \item[(Cut-6)] $\Delta L_{n} \leq 70$ cm if $N_M=1$ and $1 \leq N_n \leq 3$, \end{description} to suppress this kind of background.
+Since the high energy neutron usually produces more neutrons and larger $\Delta L_{n}$, we choose the following cuts: \begin{description} \item[(Cut-5)] tagged neutron number $ N_n \leq 3$ for $N_M=1$, \item[(Cut-6)] $\Delta L_{n} \leq 70$ cm if $N_M=1$ and $1 \leq N_n \leq 3$, \end{description} to suppress this kind of background.